suguru-o5/ds-0924/ds203/final-project/final-project-report.md

 ### Objective 3: Analyze the relationship between the parent's education level and the average grade
 #### Hypothesis: Students whose parents had a higher level of education tend to perform better.

+- Variable Definition
+    - Medu:
+        mother's education (from 1 to 4: 0 - none, 1 - primary education (4th grade), 2 - 5th to 9th grade, 3 - secondary education or 4 - higher education)
+    - Fedu:
+        father's education (from 1 to 4: 0 - none, 1 - primary education (4th grade), 2 â€“ 5th to 9th grade, 3 â€“ secondary education or 4 â€“ higher education)
+    - grade:
+        The average grade of the three periods (from 0 to 20)

 - SQL Query:

     <img src="images/parents_edu_and_avg_grade_sql.png" width="60%">